mckennapsean/dissertation/content/03-framework.md

 one way to validate a design method.
 The long-term effectiveness of a method can be established when the method is used within the development of a deployed visualization tool: one that is evaluated with, and given to, real end users.
-Thus, we can determine if a design method was effective within a visualization project by reflecting on these two questions:
+Thus, a novice visualization designer can determine if a design method was effective within their visualization project by reflecting on these two
+questions:

 1. Did you achieve your desired visualization artifacts?
 1. Did you successfully deploy a visualization tool to users as a result of this method?